Dagster Labs — GTM Engineer Take-Home

 Common Room

-New user sign-ups (especially from risk/compliance teams), usage spikes or drops, feature adoption (lineage, compliance reporting), support tickets
+New user sign-ups (risk/compliance teams), usage spikes or drops, feature adoption, support tickets

-If risk team members start logging in before the deal closes, that's the strongest buying signal.
-Usage drops would flag risk.
+Risk team members logging in before the deal closes = strongest buying signal

 Job Changes